silverdonkey/niko-consulting-website/content/en/blog/journey-to-cloud/index.md

 ## Project Context and Goals
 - Establish a workflow and best practices for
   - Migration (and modernization) of existing Web apps to the Cloud
-  - Development of new Web apps for the Cloud - "Cloud first"
+  - Development of new Web apps for the Cloud - "Cloud first approach"
+  - Proof of concept
-- Code base and version control (GitHub)
+- Automate build and deployment:
-- Use Docker for local development and in production (Containerization)
-- Automate build and deployment: CI/CD Pipeline to build, test and deploy in the Cloud (GitHub Actions, AWS CodeBuild)
+  - CI/CD Pipeline to build, test and deploy in the Cloud
+  - Evaluate GitHub Actions, AWS CodeBuild
   - Evaluate Rolling Deployment vs Blue-Green Deployment
 - Use Cloud native technologies and tools
-- No vendor lock-in
+  - no vendor lock-in

 ## Cloud Migration Strategies